What42Pizza/42s-Backrooms/README.md

 ## Basics

 This is everything we've been able to figure out about the Backrooms.
 Most information comes from my own personal experience, but a lot of it comes from the collective agreement of the people that have escaped.
-There are a lot of details that poeple disagree on, but everyone agrees that as soon as you enter the Backrooms, you know its name.
+There are a lot of details that people disagree on, but everyone agrees that as soon as you enter the Backrooms, you know its name.

 You enter this realm by "noclipping" out of reality.
 Your body stays in this world but your conscience is moved to the Backrooms.
 Once you exit, your conscience is put back into your original body at the exact point in time that it was taken out.
 However, once you've been in the backrooms, it's basically guaranteed that you'll re-enter someday.
 Sometimes it's years before you re-enter, and sometimes it's hours.
 Also, it's fairly common to noclip while in the backrooms, in which case you'll fall a random number of levels.